Severe Acute Respiratory Syndrome (SARS)

 Research suggests that children with SARS are infectious only when they are having symptoms, such as fever or cough.
 They are most infectious during their second week of illness.
 As a precaution, the CDC recommends that people with SARS stay in isolation at home or in the hospital to keep others from getting sick.
 They should stay home from school for 10 days after their symptoms have gone away.

 Some children have been exposed to SARS, but have not become ill or may not yet be ill.
 In 2003, health authorities in the U.S. and Canada recommended that exposed children have their temperature and health status monitored for 10 days.
-In addition, these individuals were asked to follow careful precautions to prevent spreading the virus, such as staying home, washing hands frequently, covering the mouth and nose when coughing or sneezing, and contacting a doctor should symptoms appear.
+In addition, these individuals were asked to follow careful precautions to prevent spreading the virus.
+This includes staying home, washing hands often, covering the mouth and nose when coughing or sneezing, and contacting a healthcare provider should symptoms appear.

 What is the treatment for SARS?